SaiSindhuja197/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     mkdir -p $DOTNET_ROOT
     ```

-    > **Note**: Azure Cloud Shell often does not have admin privileges, so you need to install .NET in your home directory.
-So here Your creating a separate `.dotnet` directory under your home directory to isolate your configuration.
+     >**Note:** Azure Cloud Shell often does not have admin privileges, so you need to install .NET in your home directory.
+So here you are creating a separate `.dotnet` directory under your home directory to isolate your configuration.
      - `DOTNET_ROOT` specifies where your .NET runtime and SDK are located (in your `$HOME/.dotnet directory`).
      - `PATH=$DOTNET_ROOT:$PATH` ensures that the locally installed .NET SDK can be accessed globally by your terminal.
-    - `mkdir -p $DOTNET_ROOT` this creates the directory where the .NET runtime and SDK will be installed.
+     - `mkdir -p $DOTNET_ROOT` This creates the directory where the .NET runtime and SDK will be installed.

 1. Run the following command to install the required SDK version locally:

      ```
      wget https://dotnet.microsoft.com/download/dotnet/scripts/v1/dotnet-install.sh
      chmod +x dotnet-install.sh
      ./dotnet-install.sh --version 8.0.404 --install-dir $DOTNET_ROOT
      ```

-    >**Note**: These commands download and prepare the official `.NET` installation script, grant it execute permissions, and install the required .NET SDK version (8.0.404) in the `$DOTNET_ROOT` directory as we dont have the admin privileges to install it globally.
+      >**Note:** These commands download and prepare the official `.NET` installation script, grant it execute permissions, and install the required .NET SDK version (8.0.404) in the `$DOTNET_ROOT` directory, as we don't have the admin privileges to install it globally.

 1. Enter the following command to restore the workload.